In 2½ minute YouTube video, Nada, 11, says death would be better than marriage

 Yemen’s history with child marriage

-In deeply tribal Yemen, the issue of child marriage
+In deeply tribal Yemen, the issue of child marriage is extremely complicated.

 In 2008, 10-year-old Nujood Ali shocked the world when she went to a court in Sanaa and asked a judge for a divorce.